Velomotion logo Velomotion small logo

 Kröger and Friedrich secure 2x gold

 You can also celebrate Mike Kroeger.
 The 29-year-old won two gold medals at the European Championships in Munich.
-On Friday, she raced alongside Lisa Brennauer, Franziska Brausse and Lisa Klein to win the team pursuit.
-After 1.000, as well as after 2.000 and 3.000 meters, the German foursome was behind the Italians.
-But after 4.000 meters - and after all that's the only thing that counts - they were ahead.
-A day later, Mieke Kröger was the fastest in the single pursuit.
-In the final she defeated Lisa Brennauer by more than a second.
-The last medal for the women was secured Leah Sophie Friedrich on the final day.
+On Friday, she raced alongside Lisa Brennauer, Franziska Brausse and Lisa Klein to victory in the team pursuit.
+Both after 1.000, as well as after 2.000 and 3.000 meters, the German foursome was behind the Italians.
+But after 4.000 meters – and that is ultimately the only thing that counts – they were ahead.
+One day later, Mieke Kröger was the fastest in the individual pursuit.
+In the final, she beat Lisa Brennauer by more than a second.
+The last medal for the women was secured by Leah Sophie Friedrich on the final day.
 In the keirin, the world champion lived up to her role as a favourite.

 The men were also successful

 The men cannot quite keep up with the golden shine of the women at the European Railway Championships in Munich.
 At least you can Nicolas Heinrich happy about the European title.
 Completely surprisingly, the only 20-year-old won the single pursuit, well ahead of Italy's Davide Plebani.
 Silver celebrated in the 15 kilometer scratch Moritz Malcharek.
 Also finished second Theo Reinhardt in the elimination race – incidentally behind road cyclist Elia Viviani.
-About bronze may Maximilian Dornbach be happy.
-In the 1.000 meter time trial, he was narrowly defeated by Frenchman Melvin Landerneau and Italian Matteo Bianchi.
-On the last day of the European Championships and at the same time in the last competition, they triumphed at the grand finale Roger Kluge and Theo Reinhardt.
+About bronze may Maximilian Dornbach In 1.000 He narrowly lost the 100-meter time trial to Frenchman Melvin Landerneau and Italian Matteo Bianchi.
+On the last day of the European Championships and also in the last competition, they triumphed to crown Roger Kluge and Theo Reinhardt.
 In the Madison, the successful duo confidently prevailed against the competition.

 #EuroTrack22